jheikkinen/CS-230-Project-Software-Design/README.md

 If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?

+One part of the documantation I could improve on, is the recommendations part.
+Someday, I would like to be more familiar with the Linux and Mac operating systems to ensure I am making a less biased decision.
+Mostly my life revolves around the windows platform, which could be one of the reasons I chose it.

 How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?